King to visit food bank and community centre which supports struggling families

 Many clients have become volunteers, and many volunteers have moved on directly to find paid employment because of the work experience they have gained.

-The King will first meet volunteers and staff in the cafe, and will later meet representatives of charities and voluntary organisations who have been presented with a Queen’s Award for Voluntary Service or a King’s Award for Voluntary Service, in the multi-purpose room.
+The King will first meet volunteers and staff in the cafe on Thursday, and will later meet representatives of charities and voluntary organisations who have been presented with a Queen’s Award for Voluntary Service or a King’s Award for Voluntary Service, in the multi-purpose room.

 Voluntary organisations which have been commended include Forth Valley Welcome, Homestart Clackmannanshire and Breathe Easy, all of whom host events for those in the local community, offering support and a safe space.